rosshudgins/krajicek/_posts/content/about.md

 J﻿ohn Krajicek is a FolkCountryRock singer-songwriter, visual artist, host of the video podcast Time to Connect (YouTube), Mindfulness & Emotional Intelligence coach, and retired Professor (Texas A&M).

-B﻿orn in Leavenworth, KS.
+B﻿orn in Leavenworth, Kansas.
 Enchanted by Dylan and Lennon in his youth.
 College years in Denton, TX.
 Obsessively writes songs.
 Loves to play live.

-John Prine, The Byrds, The Band, Joni Mitchell, Neil Young, REM, Wallace Stevens, Elizabeth Bishop, Townes Van Zandt, Natalie Merchant, Wilco, Will Johnson, Califone, Jason Lytle, Andrew Bird, Welch & Rawlings, Billy Collins, The Felice Brothers, Big Thief, on and on.
+The Felice Brothers, Wilco, Will Johnson, Centro-matic, The Band, REM, Neil Young, Townes Van Zandt, John Prine, The Byrds, Welch & Rawlings, Dylan, Lennon, Billy Collins, on and on.

 "Life isn't about finding yourself; or finding anything.
 Life is about creating yourself; and creating things."
 (Dylan)